slonigiraf/whitepaper/slonigiraf/ENG.md

 To calculate how much SLON we need for students we should take into account:

-- Wm - minute wage of a mentor
+- Wm - a minute wage of a mentor
-- Wt - minute wage of an expert
+- Wt - a minute wage of an expert
-- Ts - mean time that a mentor spend to teach a skill
+- Ts - the mean time that a mentor spend to teach a skill
-- Te - mean time that an expert spend to revise a skill
+- Te - the mean time that an expert spend to revise a skill
-- F - skill forgetting rate after teaching
+- F - the skill forgetting rate after teaching
-- R - reimbursement that a mentor pays to an expert
+- R - the reimbursement that a mentor pays to an expert
-- M - mathematical expectation of mentor earnings for 1 skill:
+- M - a mathematical expectation of mentor earnings for 1 skill:

 A good proxy for a Wm is a minimum teacher wage per country, and a good proxy for a Wt is a maximum teacher wage per country.
-We can see than mean Wt/Wm ration per country is a 3.16 thus we will use this estimation of Wt in a following calculations.
+We can see the mean Wt/Wm ration per country is a 3.16 thus we will use this estimation of Wt in a following calculations.
-As an expert should get his wage during diploma verification we can write that:
+As an expert should get his wage during a diploma verification we can write that:

 R = Te * Wt / F

-During an erly implementation Slonigiraf in private school we got estimation of an expert time for revising a diploma as: Te = 1.5 min
+During an early implementation of Slonigiraf in a private school we got estimation of an expert time for revising a diploma as: Te = 1.5 min
 There is a published data that mean skill forgetting rate (F) [is about 0.25](https://link.springer.com/article/10.1007/s10643-022-01332-3), thus:

 R = 1.5 * 3.16 * Wm / 0.25 = 18.96 * Wm

 We should assume that a mentor should get enough payment for his work during teaching and also money to be able to pay premium to an expert in the case if student will forget the skill.
 Thus:

 M = Ts * Wm + F * R = Ts * Wm + F * Te * Wt / F = Ts * Wm + Te * Wt

-During an erly implementation Slonigiraf in private school we got estimation of a mentor time to teach a skill is 11 minutes.
+During an early implementation Slonigiraf in a private school we got the estimation of a mentor time to teach a skill is 11 minutes.
 Thus:

 M = 11 * Wm + 1.5 * Wt = 11 * Wm + 1.5 * 3.16 * Wm = (11 + 4.74) * Wm = 15.74 * Wm

 R/M = (18.96 * Wm) / (15.74 * Wm) ~ 1.2